Integrative Biological and Behavioral Sciences

 Exposome

-Research that considers the totality of environmental exposures that affect risk of disease and other health outcomes in populations experiencing health disparities, including studies on concurrent exposures in the physical-chemical domain (e.g., air and/or water pollution, pesticides) or ecosystem domain (e.g., built environment, green/blue space).
+Research that considers the totality of environmental exposures which may affect risk of disease, including studies on concurrent exposures in the physical-chemical or broader ecosystem of the built environment.

 Program Contact(s): Dr. Seema Desai, Dr. Gabriel Lai, Dr. Utibe Bickham-Wright